Lord Winston is Professor of Science and Society and Emeritus Professor of Fertility Studies at Imperial College London.

 Royal College of Music Council

-Professor Winston is Chairman of the governing body of the Royal College of Music.
-THe Royal College is a vibrant community with the highest artistic credentials and is widely acknowledged internationally.
+Professor Winston was Chairman of the governing body of the Royal College of Music until 2017.
+The Royal College is a vibrant community with the highest artistic credentials and is widely acknowledged internationally.
 There is a strong commitment to rigorous standards of instrumental playing, and the Opera School based its Britten Theatre is acknowledged as leader in vocal musicianship.
 The College has a particularly fine library including many rare manuscripts, an important instrument collection, a strong focus on historical music and a particular interest in the science of music, especially performance.
 So appointing a scientist to chair the Council is not quite as surprising as it may seem and is true to the original intention of Prince Albert, the husband of Queen Victoria.
 His vision, nicknamed Albertopolis , was to create an area in London where the arts and sciences could interact.

 UK Stem Cell Foundation